Autonomous robot

+An autonomous robot is a robot that acts without recourse to human control.
 Historic examples include space probes.
 Modern examples include self-driving vacuums and cars.

 Industrial robot arms that work on assembly lines inside factories may also be considered autonomous robots, though their autonomy is restricted due to a highly structured environment and their inability to locomote.

 Components and criteria of robotic autonomy

 Self-maintenance

 The first requirement for complete physical autonomy is the ability for a robot to take care of itself.
 Many of the battery-powered robots on the market today can find and connect to a charging station, and some toys like Sony's Aibo are capable of self-docking to charge their batteries.

 Self-maintenance is based on "proprioception", or sensing one's own internal status.
-In the battery charging example, the robot can tell proprioceptively that its batteries are low and it then seeks the charger.
+In the battery charging example, the robot can tell proprioceptively that its batteries are low, and it then seeks the charger.
 Another common proprioceptive sensor is for heat monitoring.
 Increased proprioception will be required for robots to work autonomously near people and in harsh environments.
 Common proprioceptive sensors include thermal, optical, and haptic sensing, as well as the Hall effect (electric).